DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Cult Initiates’ Quarters
 <span class="citation"><em>This scene takes place in Appendix B: Area 24.</em></span>

-This room is largely as described in <span class="citation">Cult Initiates’ Quarters (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#24CultInitiatesQuarters">Cult Initiates’ Quarters</a> (p.
 218)</span>.

-As the characters move to descend to the <span class="citation">Well and Cultist Quarters (p.
+As the characters move to descend to the <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#25WellandCultistQuarters">Well and Cultist Quarters</a> (p.
 218)</span>, a sudden splashing sound can be heard—which then quickly subsides.
 ### Well and Cultist Quarters
 <span class="citation"><em>This scene takes place in Appendix B: Area 25.</em></span>

-This room is largely as described in <span class="citation">Well and Cultist Quarters (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#25WellandCultistQuarters">Well and Cultist Quarters</a> (p.
 218)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>The ceiling of this dark, earthen chamber rises a foot higher than the cramped tunnel.
 It's supported by thick wooden posts and cross beams that have rotted with age and bear deep holes indicative of hungry insects.</p>